Adelaide of Poland: The theory of a Kuyavian origin

 In the 19th century an incompatible theory arose regarding Adelaide's origins.
-It was assumed that the Piast princess buried in the Dominican Church of Sandomierz was a nun and not the foundress.
+It was assumed that the Piast princess buried in the Dominican Church of Sandomierz was a nun and not the founder.
 Since the Convent was established in 1226, it seems impossible that she could have died in 1211.
 It's considered unlikely that she was the daughter of Casimir II the Just, because this supposed that she took the veil at the late age of 40 or previously lived in another Monastic rule.
 The doubt arose about the paternity of the Casimir II made historians recognize Adelaide as the daughter of Casimir I of Kuyavia.

 It was proposed that she was born shortly before 7 April 1249 from the second marriage of the Kuyavian Duke with Constance, daughter of Henry II the Pious, Duke of Wrocław.
 After 1278 she entered into the Dominican Convent in Sandomierz, located in the lands of her brother Leszek II the Black.
 The title of foundress placed in her tombstone was probably thanks to either her prestige or through the intercession of her brother Leszek II.
 She died on 8 December 1291 and the year of 1211 on the tombstone was explained as carelessness of the sculptor.

 This interpretation, which was accepted by historians for many years, has been questioned in more recent times.
 As where mentioned the reports of Jan Długosz, who supposedly named Adelaide as a nun in the Dominican Convent; a further examination of this showed that a woman couldn't be a nun in a manly Order and the chronicler, indeed, never mentioned the religious Order of the princess.

 Another fact which supports the view that was Adelaide was not a Kuyavian Piast was that she was not directly mentioned in any contemporary sources related to genealogy or filiation.
 If Adelaide was indeed the daughter of Casimir I and Constance, she would have been mentioned in the Genealogii św.
 Jadwigi (Genealogy of St. Jadwiga), compiled before or at the latest during 1301, but only the two sons born from the second marriage of the Kuyavian Duke - Leszek II the Black and Ziemomysł - are mentioned.
 In addition, Adelaide was not mentioned in the Genealogy written by the Franciscan friar Henry of Brehna, nephew of Casimir I, who would certainly never have omitted his own first cousin in the development of his work.
 In addition, at the time of this writing of the Genealogy, the Abbess of the Sanctuary of St. Jadwiga in Trzebnica was Constance, daughter of Ziemomysł of Kuyavia, and it would be unlikely that she would not have objected to the fact that her paternal aunt was not mentioned in this work.
 However, if Adelaide was born from the third marriage of Casimir I with Euphrosyne of Opole, she certainly wasn't mentioned in the Genealogii św.
 Jadwigi, but instead of Sandomierz, she must to be placed in a monastery located in the domains of her full-brothers.